Point-like and Narrow-lined: A Potentially New Population of Objects Discovered by JWST: Point-like, Narrow-line Sources and Characterization

 We then generated new images around our targets, adopting the same pixel scales as the EPSF images.
 These small images are centered on the targets to minimize the possible distortion due to the projection effect.
 We fitted a 2D Gaussian profile to their light distributions in the same way as we did for the EPSFs.
 As such a fit is not reliable on low S/N images, this was only done in the bands where the targets have ${\rm S/N}\geq 10$ as measured in a Kron aperture (corresponding to \texttt{MAG\_AUTO} measured by {\sc SExtractor}).
 Figure~\ref{fig:2dgauss} shows these results and compares to the fits of the EPSFs.

-As evident from this figure, most of our nine targets can be well described by a 2D Gaussian profile.
-The exception is \texttt{uds\_pts\_3} in the two SW bands.
-All other eight sources (and even \texttt{uds\_pts\_3} in the LW bands) have light profiles rather close to those of the EPSFs, with the FWHM values being only 3.7\%--34.6\% larger than those of the respective EPSFs.
-Ideally, such a comparison should be done in the SW bands because they have sharper PSFs than the LW ones, and in particular in F115W where the JWST optimizes the PSF size.
+As evident from this figure, our targets can be well described by a 2D Gaussian function.
+Their light profiles are rather close to those of the EPSFs, with the FWHM values being only 3.7\%--34.6\% larger than those of the respective EPSFs.
+Ideally, such a comparison should be done in the SW bands because they have sharper PSFs than the LW ones (in particular in F115W where the JWST optimizes the PSF size).
 Two sources, \texttt{ceers\_pts\_2} and \texttt{ceers\_pts\_4}, have sufficiently high S/N in one SW band, F200W.
 Their FWHM sizes are only 12.9\% and 9.7\% larger than the EPSF, respectively.

-In short, while these nine objects are not exactly point sources, they are very close to being point-like (especially \texttt{ceers\_pts\_2} and \texttt{ceers\_pts\_4}).
-Based on their smallest FWHM values, the physical FWHM sizes of these nine objects correspond to 0.49--0.96~kpc.
+In short, while these eight objects are not exactly point sources, they are very close to being point-like (especially \texttt{ceers\_pts\_2} and \texttt{ceers\_pts\_4}).
+Based on their smallest FWHM values, the physical FWHM sizes of these eight objects correspond to 0.49--0.96~kpc.
 For a Gaussian profile, its FWHM is exactly twice the effective radius ($R_e$); in other words, their $R_e$ range from 0.25 to 0.48~kpc.